joaolrpaulo/WorldEdit/documentation/STAKEHOLDERS.md

 WorldEdit has a large base of community contributors.
 We've grouped the main motors of this project below.
 The 4 authours below are classified as Authours and have the most commits and activity in the active development process of the software.

 ![alt-text](img/ingame/contributors.png)
+Figure 2 - Contributors of the project from the github page

 ## Users